Makarasana

 Steps to do Makarasana:

-In order to avoid complications or any kind of injury during practicing an asana and to attain maximum benefits, it is highly crucial to know the right alignment of the body.
-Following are the steps to practice Makarasana correctly:-
+In order to avoid complications or any kind of injury while practicing an asana and to attain maximum benefits, it is highly crucial to know the right alignment of the body.
+Following are the steps to practice Makarasana correctly:

 Lie flat on the ground on the stomach.